frankmitts/mitts.production/README.md

 #### []()

 ![](photo.jpg)
-A bilingual photographer & cinematographer with the mind of a strategist.
-Francois's work is based in Ottawa.
-He strives to create innovative solutions to build timeless memorable pieces.
+Mitts is a published portrait and commercial photography company based in Ottawa.
+We are dedicated to uplifting those around us by creating impactful work that is rooted in honesty, vulnerability, and creativity.
+We strive to achieve thoughtful solutions to communicate your message through visual storytelling.
+Mitts has worked with clients such as Algonquin College, Godzspeed Communication and Redbull Interns.

 ©Francois Mittins